World Gymnaestrada

 The World Gymnaestrada is the largest general gymnastics exhibition.
-It is held every four years much like the Olympics.
-But the focus of this event is not on winning medals.
-The Gymnaestrada is about Group Performances – some with hundreds or even thousands of participants.
+Much like the Olympics, the event is held every four years.
+However, the focus of this event is not on winning medals but instead Group Performances – some with hundreds or even thousands of participants.
 Adults and children of every age and description perform.
 Countries from around the world come together to showcase their talent and the culture of their various countries.
 The choreography is designed both to challenge the participants and to delight audiences.
 Routines are performed at various venues within the host country.
 Large group routines are known as "mass routines" which involve hundreds of gymnasts.
 The mass routines are often performed in large stadiums where spectators can take in routines performed by gymnasts from all over the world.

 The World Gymnaestrada is the successor to the two Lingiads that were held in Stockholm in 1939 (100 years after Pehr Henrik Ling's death) and 1949.

 The name Gymnaestrada is formed from the words gymnastik (international name for all sports relating to gymnastics), estrada (stage) and strada (street).
 It is believed to have been invented by J H Sommer, chairman of the Royal Dutch Gymnastics Federation and Mrs J. v.d.Most-Leyerweert, member of the board of DGF.
 They submitted their request for an international meet at the 1951 FIG conference.
 Zurcaroh from season 13 of America's Got Talent represented Austria at WG in Helsinki.

 Host cities

 World Gymnaestrada 2007

-The 13th World Gymnaestrada was held in Dornbirn in Vorarlberg (Austria) from 8 to 14 July.
+The 13th World Gymnaestrada was held in Dornbirn in Austria from 8 to 14 July.
 Over 22,000 gymnasts from 53 nations participated in the event.
 The opening- and closing ceremonies in the Birkenwiese Stadium had an audience of 30,000 each.
 The participants were looked after by about 8,000 volunteers.